Slate Office REIT (TSE:SOT.UN) Stock Price Up 53.7% – What’s Next?

-Shares of Slate Office REIT (TSE:SOT.UN – Get Free Report) traded up 53.7% during trading on Saturday .
+Slate Office REIT (TSE:SOT.UN – Get Free Report)’s stock price rose 53.7% during trading on Saturday .
 The company traded as high as C$0.65 and last traded at C$0.63.
-754,588 shares were traded during mid-day trading, an increase of 748% from the average session volume of 88,969 shares.
+Approximately 754,588 shares were traded during trading, an increase of 748% from the average daily volume of 88,969 shares.
 The stock had previously closed at C$0.41.

 Slate Office REIT is an open-ended real estate investment trust.
 The REIT's portfolio currently comprises 43 strategic and well-located real estate assets located primarily across Canada's major population centres including one downtown asset in Chicago, Illinois.
 The REIT is focused on maximizing value through internal organic rental and occupancy growth and strategic acquisitions.